Builtio-Backend/easy-excel-exporter/README.md

 ## createColumns
 To add header row
 ```
-excel.createColumns(headerRow);
+excelAdaptor.createColumns(headerRow);
 ```
-headerRow will be array of objects with name of every column and dataType for that column. eg:
+headerRow will be array of objects with name of every column and dataType for that column. <br>E.g.:

 ```
 var headerRow = [